 We call ourselves the Christian Reformed Church in North America.
 What does that mean?

-- We’re a Church because we believe God has called us together to be a people who belong to him and live for him.
+We’re a Church because we believe God has called us together to be a people who belong to him and live for him.
+Find a church.

 Our emblem is the cross in a triangle.